deep-practice/fake_certificate_generator/README.md

-# idcard generator
+# fake certificate generator
-A simple code for generating idcard,academic research only
+A simple code for generating fake certificate,academic research only

 envioriment
 ====